 Be ready with your watercraft’s make, model, year, VIN/HIN, and usage info.

 All motorized personal watercraft in California must be registered with the California DMV.
 You’ll receive a Certificate of Number and registration decals.
-Registration must be renewed annually.
+California vessel registration (including PWCs) is valid for two years, and expires on December 31 of every odd-numbered year for all vessels regardless of when you first registered.
+Miss the deadline and you can face a 50% late penalty.
 You’ll need proof of ownership (title or bill of sale), payment of fees, and a completed application.

 Note: You must carry the registration and display the decals while operating the PWC.